Amywow/sql-challenge/README.md

 3. Import Data_Engineering.sql and run it.
 4. Import 6 csv files to relvant tables.
 5. Import Data_Analysis.sql and run it.
-6. Check the results showed in pdAdmin.
+6. Check the results shown in pdAdmin.
 ---

 ## Contributing